json-schema-org/community/CHARTER.md

 The TSC will look to create other roles as appropriate, and may update this document in accordance with the requirements for doing so, to formally recognize the additional roles.

-The following responsibilities are recognised as those requiring roles to be defined by the TSC:
+The following responsibilities are recognized as those requiring roles to be defined by the TSC:
 - Community and Industry connections
 - Brand awareness, recognition, and health
 - Strategic allocation of funds and budgeting for investment in JSON Schema and its ecosystem